janus-idp/backstage-plugins/plugins/ocm/README.md

 - OCM is deployed and configured on a Kubernetes cluster.
 - [Kubernetes plugin for Backstage](https://backstage.io/docs/features/kubernetes/overview) is installed.
-- Kubernetes plugin is configured and can connect to the hub cluster for OCM using a `ServiceAccount`.
-The cluster is accessed using Backstage backend, therefore, the cluster requires a permanent connection with constant RBAC scope.
-- A `ClusterRole` must be granted to `ServiceAccount` accessing the hub cluster as follows:
+- A `ClusterRole` is granted to `ServiceAccount` accessing the hub cluster as follows:
   ```yaml
   kind: ClusterRole
   apiVersion: rbac.authorization.k8s.io/v1